We Scanned 220 Websites for AI Visibility — 43% Got an F

 43% of websites are invisible to this process.
 They lack the structural signals AI models need to recommend them.
 As AI usage grows, the gap between AI-visible and AI-invisible businesses will translate directly into lost leads, lost sales, and lost market share.

 The companies that optimize now — while the bar is still low and the competition hasn't caught on — will have a compounding advantage that gets harder to close over time.
+Not sure where to start?
+Our guide to appearing in ChatGPT answers walks through every fix step by step.

 Check your score.
 Run a free AI visibility scan to see where your website stands across all 7 dimensions.
 It takes 30 seconds, no signup required.